ignferry/binar-car-management-dashboard/README.md

-# Binar Car Management Dashboard
+# Binar Car Rental

-REST API used as the backend of Binar Car Management Dashboard.
+Binar Car Rental frontend and backend

 ## How to Run
 - Execute command `npm i` to install required libraries